Gladuin/iidx-controller/README.md

 LEDs:
  - Positive terminal to corresponding pin.
  - Negative terminal to GND.
+ - If you have more than 11 LEDs, you'll need to add more instances to the report descriptor in `IIDXHID.cpp`.
+   - For example, if you have 12 LEDs, you'd add `    0x09, 0x0c,                      //     USAGE (Instance 12)` after line `85`.
- - If you have more than 16 LEDs, you'll need to edit the light handling code in `IIDXHID.h`
+ - If you have more than 16 LEDs, you'll also need to edit the light handling code in `IIDXHID.cpp`

 Encoder:
  - The encoder's phase wires are ***REQUIRED*** to be connected to interrupt pins so it is advised to leave the encoder pins alone when editing the pinout.